simplystats/simplystats.github.io/_posts/2017-04-03-interactive-data-analysis.md

 Years of data analysis experience will show you that examples like this are common.
-Unfortunately, as data and analyses gets more complex workflow failures are harder to detect and often go unnoticed.
+Unfortunately, as data and analyses get more complex workflow failures are harder to detect and often go unnoticed.
 An important principle many of us teach our trainees is to carefully check for hidden problems when data analysis leads you to unexpected results,